ricosolana/Valhalla/README.md

 6. Click on compile in the bottom right.
 The change should now be reflected in the class view.

-7. In the top-left click on `File`->`Save Module`.
+7. In the top-left click on `File`->`Save Module...`.
 Click `OK` in the window.

 The assembly should now be patched.
-Open Valheim, and try joining the Valhalla server as you would any other dedicated server.
+Open Valheim join the Valhalla server as you would any other dedicated server.
+You might spawn in water or on barren land.
+This is perfectly normal as the server has no other functionality at its current state of development.